Estate Planning Documents: The Core Forms Every Adult Should Know

 Your executor and trustee become fiduciaries.
 They are legally required to act in the best interests of the estate and its beneficiaries.
 The Consumer Financial Protection Bureau's guide to managing someone else's money is a good starting point for anyone who has just taken on the role of executor, trustee, or agent under a power of attorney.

-For practical, state-specific guidance on settling an estate, see Settled's resources by state.
+For practical, state-specific guidance on settling an estate, see Settled Estate's resources by state.
 If you want to understand the strategies that keep assets out of court, read our guide on how to avoid probate.
 If you are just beginning to build your estate plan, start with our Estate Planning Checklist for a step-by-step action plan.

 Official sources worth reviewing